f1tenth/f1tenth_doc/index.rst

 If you already have a working car and the work environment set up, then check out :ref:`Going Forward <doc_going_forward_intro>` to learn how to install the simulator and implement some fun algorithms.

+If you don't want to build a physical car and just want to play around in the simulator, head straight to :ref:`Simulation <doc_going_forward_simulation>`

 Join in the discussion with us on Slack!
 There, you can ask build questions, bring up software concerns, look for competition updates, and much more.

 .. image:: img/add-to-slack.png